All my puppies are microchipped before adoption.

 The microchip is embedded with a serial number and contains no other information.
-Nothing in the chip indicates your or my identification.
+Nothing in the chip itself indicates your or my identity.

 However, if for any reason your puppy becomes separated from you, any vet or animal shelter can place a hand-held scanner over the dog’s shoulders and read the serial number of the microchip.